sarahveillat/bio302-hilde-johannesen/README.md

 2. Marine biologist
 3. No work (and no play)...
 4. Time allocations in my head for what to do when..
 Does not work yet..

+Sarah's answers:
+(to questions you haven't even written down?!)
+1. Sarah
+2. Marine biologist :)
+3. What is work
+4. I literally suck at it, my computer is a mess.